Setting Up an Azure Blob Storage Input

 Create a Bitmovin Azure Blob Storage Input

-To create a Bitmovin Azure Input configuration that can be used by the encoding service, you need the Storage Account Name, Container Name, and Account Key.
+Create a Bitmovin Azure Input configuration with the Storage Account Name, Container Name, and one authentication method.

 Use the Dashboard UI

-- Click on 'Create' in the upper right corner of the Inputs overview
+Createin the upper right corner of the Inputs overview - Select

 Use a Bitmovin API SDK